 Retention of students in elementary school is strongly discouraged.
 A survey of education research indicates that there is no significant educational gain, and it may negatively impact student attitude, leading to higher risk of student dropout.
 Retention will be carefully considered upon parent request and/or teacher recommendation.
 The discussion of this topic should begin at the beginning of the third marking period between the parent and teacher, and should be presented in a conference with the teacher, parents, and administration.
 Parents and appropriate staff will be informed regarding retention decisions.
-Please also refer to the district policy on Promotion and Retention (Policy IKE-R) which may be obtained from the Office of the Superintendent, 1 Highlander Court, Litchfield, NH 03052 or on the district website at www.litchfieldsd.org.
+(Please refer to Litchfield School District Policy IKE-R Promotion and Retention)

-CLASS PLACEMENT
+3.7 CLASS PLACEMENT